A life of travelling

 My photographic ‘career’ started relatively late.
 I was 17 years old, before I bought my first camera, of the brand Exa IIa, an excellent German-made camera.
 (I couldn’t afford high-quality cameras, such as Leica).

+In the beginning, my pictures were of poor quality, but as time went by I began to notice, how important the balance between light and dark in a picture was.
 I also noticed that withered grass stems were extremely disturbing elements in plant pictures, especially if they were slanting behind the plant you wanted to photograph.
 I also learned that when taking pictures of low plants you would get the best result by kneeling or lying down to the same level as the plant.

 As opposed to plants, animals are mobile, so you rarely have time to play with the composition of the pictures, but just click away when the chance occurs.